 You may have noticed that, on the housing data, it already took quite some time to perform feature selection.
 Still, the dataset was not particularly large: 506 samples of 13 features each.
 Better feature selection algorithms, such as plus-l-takeaway-r or branch & bound, can take even more time.
-Feature selection is in fact computationally a horrible problem; even with the computers we have today, feature selection on sets of, say, a couple of thousand samples of 100 measurements each can easily take days.
-This means that complicated feature selection algorithms can often not be applied to data in real problems.3 range of shrinkage factors:
+Feature selection is in fact computationally a horrible problem; even with the computers we have today, feature selection on sets of, say, a couple of thousand samples of 1000 measurements each can easily take hours.
+This means that complicated feature selection algorithms can often not be applied to data in real problems.

-Exercise 3.5 (a) Load the Golub training and test sets and train a PAM classifier for a
+Exercise 3.5 (a) Load the Golub training and test sets and train a PAM classifier for a range of shrinkage factors:

-$^{^{3}}$ The fact that there is a lot of scientific literature on "optimal" feature selection methods (under certain assumptions, of course) might seem to contradict this.
+3The fact that there is a lot of scientific literature on "optimal" feature selection methods (under certain assumptions, of course) might seem to contradict this.
 This only shows, however, that often scientists tend to work on finding interesting, complicated non-solutions rather than boring, simple solutions.